 Purpose of Screen: This screen displays a medication giving its full name and information about the medication, including any side effects which should be noted.

-User Interaction: The user may select the taken button.
+User Interaction: The user may select the ‘Taken’ button.
 This will replicate pressing taken on screen 5.4.

 The screen was developed as a support screen so that the user could clarify to themselves what a medication was and what possible side effects it might have before choosing to take it.